peter88213/nvhelp-de/source/chapter_view.rst

 Titel und Beschreibung are displayed in an editable "Karteikarte".

-The editing of the Titel can be completed by pressing the ``Enter`` key.
+The editing of the Titel can be completed by pressing the Eingabetaste.
 Changes to the description are applied when the mouse is clicked anywhere outside the text input field.